Different from the main stream tomato soup, this tomato soup is savory, tangy and slightly sweet - paired with grilled cheese for a satisfying meal.

 - Once the carrots are fork-tender, remove the bay leaf.Transfer the soup contents to a high-powered blender.
 Add the heavy cream and blend, starting slow, and increasing speed until soup is smooth.
 Ready to serve.

-- Omit salt if using salted butter or broth.
+- Salt to taste if using salted butter, canned tomatoes, or broth.

 - This recipe can easily be doubled.